Jarome Iginla: Calgary Flames

 After participating in Canada's Olympic summer camp before the season, Iginla again set new personal highs in 2001–02 when he registered 52 goals and 96 points.
 This season elevated Iginla to superstar status.
 He earned the Art Ross and Maurice Richard trophies as the NHL's leading point and goal scorer, respectively.
-It marked the first time since 1980 that the Art Ross was not won by either Wayne Gretzky, Mario Lemieux, or Jaromir Jagr.
+It marked the first time since 1980 that the Art Ross was not won by either Wayne Gretzky, Mario Lemieux, or Jaromír Jágr.
 He was also awarded the Lester B. Pearson Award as the league's most valuable player as voted by his peers, and was a nominee for both the Hart Memorial Trophy and the King Clancy Memorial Trophy.
 The Hart Trophy voting proved to be controversial: Iginla tied Canadiens goaltender José Théodore in voting points, but received fewer first-place votes than Théodore.
 However, one voter rumoured to be from Quebec—Théodore and the Canadiens' home province—inexplicably left Iginla off his ballot.
 As a result of the controversy that followed, the Professional Hockey Writers Association changed the rules on how its members voted for the award to prevent a recurrence.

 There were fears Iginla would again hold out after his contract expired following the season.
 They were unfounded, however, as he signed a two-year, $13 million deal before the season and was looked on to again lead the Flames offensively.
 Iginla fell back to 67 points in 2002–03 as injuries, including a lingering finger dislocation following a fight, diminished his play.
 His 35 goals were still enough to lead the Flames for the fourth time in five seasons.
 Despite his offensive contributions, the Flames missed the playoffs.

 Iginla with the Flames in April 2004.